Daniel J. Frey

 If there is a night, there will be a dawn.

-The truth being racism will never end.
+The truth is that racism will never end.

 However, the arbiter of racism is justice equally applied to all.